denisecase/hey-alexa-ccsc-cp/workshop-02.md

 - "Where is the next {Location} game?"
 - "Next game?"

-Remaining Intent asks about remaining events - utterances might include:
+The second, our custom "Remaining Intent" asks about remaining events - utterances might include:

 - "How many home games remaining?"
 - "How many away games remaining?"